 Many aerospace regulation agencies require certain types of aircraft to be outfitted with autopilots for safety.
-Smaller aircraft rely on electronic gyroscopes to determine pitch, roll, and sometimes yaw, while in flight, but rely on hand control for landing, takeoff, and other essential functions.
-Commerical or military autopilots for larger aircraft have taxi, takeoff, cruise, descent, approach, and landing phases that are governed by computer software integrated into a flight management system.
-These systems calculate thrust, balance fuel reservoirs, economize fuel consumption, and accommodate for gyroscopic error.
+Smaller aircraft rely on electronic gyroscopes to determine pitch, roll, and, sometimes, yaw, while in flight, but they also rely on hand control for landing, takeoff, and other essential functions.
+Autopilots in commercial or military aircraft use three-axis and generally divide a flight into taxi, takeoff, climb, cruise, descent, approach, and landing phases.
+An autopilot is often an integral component of a flight management system.
+Flight management systems also calculate thrust, balance fuel reservoirs, economize fuel consumption, and accommodate for gyroscopic error.